entrepeneur4lyf/kwaak/README.md

 Don't forget to give the project a star!
 Thanks again!

 Testing agents is not a trivial matter.
-We have (for now) internal benchmarks to verify agent behaviour across larger datasets.
+We have benchmarks to verify agent behaviour across larger datasets.
+Check out the [Evaluations](EVALUATIONS.md) page for more information as well as the [SWE-Bench](benchmarks/swe/README.md) benchmark page for more information.

 If you just want to contribute (bless you!), see [our issues](https://github.com/bosun-ai/kwaak/issues) or join us on Discord.